ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 </details>
 <details>
-<summary>## Task 3: Closure and Loops </summary>
+<summary> Task 3: Closure and Loops

-The goal of this task is to understand and implement closures within loops in JavaScript by creating functions that capture the loop variable.
+The goal of this task is to understand and implement closures within loops in JavaScript by creating functions that capture the loop variable. </summary>

 ### Task Description
 1. Write a function named `createClassRoom` that: